Why Major (or Double/Dual Major) in Philosophy?

 Philosophy majors do extremely well, on average, on the main standardized tests:

 - On the GRE (for graduate school), philosophy majors have (out of 50 majors) the highest verbal scores, the highest analytic writing scores, and the fifteenth highest quantitative scores (higher than all other humanities and all social sciences other than economics).
-GRE Scores
+For older data, see here; for 2013 data, see here.

 - On the LSAT (for law school), philosophy/theology are tied with economics as having the second highest scores (below math/physics).
 LSAT Scores

 - On the GMAT (for business school), philosophy has the fourth highest scores (below mathematics, physics, and engineering).
-GMAT Scores
+For data, see here.

-Of course, the test scores for philosophy majors are high probably mainly because students who major in philosophy tend to be highly talented in the skills tested.
-Still, philosophy courses place heavy emphasis on critical thinking, reading, and writing.
+Of course, the test scores for philosophy majors are probably high in large part because students who major in philosophy tend to be highly talented at the skills tested.
+Still, philosophy courses place a heavy emphasis on critical thinking, reading, and writing.
 Moreover, one learns a lot from being in the same class as a group of highly talented people.

 To find out more about the benefits of an undergraduate major in philosophy, check out the American Philosophical Association's Philosophy: A Brief Guide for Undergraduates